xliucs/MTTS-CAN/README.md

 ## TVM

 If you want to use TVM, pleaea follow [this tutorial](https://tvm.apache.org/docs/) to set it up.
-Then, you will need to replace the code in `incubator-tvm/python/tvm/relay/frontend/keras.py` with our `tvm-ops-mtts-can.py`.
+Then, you will need to replace the code in `incubator-tvm/python/tvm/relay/frontend/keras.py` with our `code/tvm-ops-mtts-can.py`.
+We implemented required tensor operations for attention, tensor shift module used in our models.

+## Training

+`python code/train.py --exp_name test --exp_name [e.g., test] --data_dir [DATASET_PATH] --temporal [e.g., MMTS_CAN]`

 ## Requirements

+Tensorflow 2.0+

+`conda create -n tf-gpu tensorflow-gpu cudatoolkit=10.1` -- this command takes care of both CUDA and TF environments.